Nextome/nextome.github.io/docs/Web APIs/web-apis.md

 ---

 # Web APIs

+!!! warning "Prerequisites"
+    Before reading this document, it is recommended that you read the documents:

+      - The two technologies and the tools.
+      - Fundamental definitions.

 ## Connection operations
 The system offers JSON REST APIs, the authentication procedure is handled via the OAuth 2 protocol based on credentials.
 To make authentication possible, the user must have a Nextome account.
 The user must then provide Nextome with an email and follow the instructions to set the password and activate the account.